-David indicated he was "bent over and brought very low."
-This is the picture of unrelenting pain that robbed him of his vitality and strength.
+David indicated he was bent over and brought very low.
+These two expressions have two distinct nuances that complement one another in Hebrew.
+Bent over refers to David's writhing reaction to his incessant pain.
+Brought very low describes a weakened, sickened condition as he was physically wasting away.
+It is the picture of unrelenting pain that robbed him of his vitality and strength.
 It is a heart-wrenching description of how miserable David had become as a result of his sin and God's discipline.